 Ask great business leaders about the process which led to some of their best and most important decisions made, and you will likely hear about the arguments, disagreements and contested discussions among a leadership team, all of which led to final decisions and course of action.
 I remember a number of these instances in my company as well, and the times I had to remind myself to tolerate, consider and accept the challenges and questions about my opinion and decisions.

 If aspiring leaders can learn to tolerate and welcome disagreement, both to their ideas and opinions and among their team members, they take another step towards their future success.

 Leadership Quick Tips:

-1. Create a safe environment for your team to express their opinions and ideas.
+1. Create a safe environment.
+Allow your team to express their opinions and ideas without judgement.

-2. Don’t take disagreements from your team personally.
-Be open to seeing their perspective.
+2. Don’t take disagreement personally.
+Be open to seeing different perspectives from others.

 4. Never shut down an idea.
 Some of the best ideas and solutions are sparked by an initial idea that would never be used in its original form.

 Brian T. King is the founder and owner of multiple firms encompassing design, construction, real estate, and manufacturing, and currently president of the integrated Design-Build firm A M King.
 Brian shares his passion for mentoring young professionals, rising managers and entrepreneurs at speaking engagements around the country, on podcasts and via his blog.